Plants for the Rock Garden | Vite Greenhouses

 Click to display

-‘Paint the Town Fuchsia’ is one of the earliest Dianthus to bloom, producing ¾-1” wide, single fuchsia flowers with lavender centers and incredibly serrated petals.
+‘Paint the Town Magenta’ is one of the earliest Dianthus to bloom, producing ¾-1” wide, single vibrant magenta pink flowers and incredibly serrated petals.
 Flowers completely cover the plant when it’s in peak.
 Its glaucous blue foliage set it apart from other Dianthus of its type.

 4B-N 6"-8"12"-14"4-9